-Dominic (Dom) is a Co-Owner of Archer’s Driving School as well as Archer’s main full-time instructor.
-Most of Dom’s lesson times are scheduled on our blue 2015 Kia Soul.
-Dom’s teaching schedule is posted on our online booking calendar, and includes a mix of daytimes, evenings, and weekends.
+Dominic (Dom) is a Co-Owner of Archer’s Driving School as well as Archer’s Senior Instructor.
+He instructs in one of our new blue Kia Souls.
+His teaching schedule is posted on our online booking calendar, and includes a mix of daytime, evenings, and weekends.

 Dom has been a licensed Alberta Class 5 driving instructor (for in-car plus classroom) since 2013.
-Dom also has had significant additional instructional experience during a 20-year Canadian military career (now retired), where he instructed on a variety of subjects, including training soldiers on driving military vehicles ranging from regular wheeled vehicles to tracked armoured personnel carriers.
+He also has significant additional instructional experience during a 20-year Canadian military career (now retired).
+During his time in the military he instructed soldiers on driving military vehicles ranging from regular vehicles to tracked armoured personnel carriers.

-While Archer’s classroom instruction is offered in English only, Dominic can provide French language assistance for classroom sessions that he instructs (Dom and Kelly alternate classroom instructing), and can provide primary French language instruction for in-vehicle lessons on request.
+Born in Montreal, Dom was raised and educated in a French environment.
+After joining the Army he was put by mistake on an English Basic Combat Engineer’s course and then posted in a Anglophone Regiment ever since.
+After spending over 20 years out west, Dom is now fluent in English and has obtained the highest level of bilingualism rating for employees of the Government of Canada.
+While Archer’s classroom instruction is in English only, Dominic can provide French language assistance for classroom sessions that he instructs (Dom and Kelly alternate classroom instructing), and can provide primary French language instruction for in-vehicle lessons on request.

-Dom’s favourite saying: “After a 20-year military career that included combat experience, teaching brand new unskilled drivers doesn’t scare me.”
+Dom’s favourite saying: “After a 20-year military career where I have been shot at and blown up, teaching brand new drivers doesn’t scare me!”

 To listen to Dom explain parallel parking, check out this video

 Kelly is a Co-Owner of Archer’s Driving School, as well as a part-time instructor, with availability on certain evenings and weekends.
 She mostly instructs in either one of our new cars or sometimes in our original blue Kia Rondo.